Future Whenua Summit

 2026 Future Whenua Field Trip

-Our field trip gives us the opportunity to see, feel and experience the work of some pioneering regenerates ahead of the summit.
+Visit and learn from three active land-based projects in Tairāwhiti.
+This gives you the opportunity to see, feel and experience the work of some pioneering regenerates ahead of the summit

 The Gift Economy